 A showcase for primarily local artists, Luminothérapie grew out of Montréal’s participation in UNESCO’s Creative Cities Network, a global network exchanging ideas on innovative urban culture.
-Montréal's winter inventiveness continues shortly after Luminothérapie, when the MONTRÉAL EN LUMIÈRE festival of food, art and culture lights up downtown with ILLUMINART in February.
-The festival within a festival features local technological art and brings international work to Montréal in the name of interactivity, immersion and a healthy dose of brightly-lit inspiration.
+Montréal's winter inventiveness continues after Luminothérapie, when the MONTRÉAL EN LUMIÈRE festival of food, art and culture lights up downtown in February and early March.